Judy Clarke: Jared Lee Loughner

-In 2011, the United States district court in Phoenix, Arizona assigned Clarke as defense counsel to Jared Lee Loughner, the perpetrator of the January 8, 2011 Tucson, Arizona shooting.
+In 2011, the United States district court in Phoenix, Arizona assigned Clarke as defense counsel to Jared Lee Loughner, the perpetrator of the 2011 Tucson shooting.
 The Phoenix Public Defenders' Office had requested that Clarke be retained in order to allow Loughner to receive competent counsel without the possibility of a community-wide conflict of interest arising from proceedings against him for his alleged role in the shooting.
 In 2012, Clarke brokered a deal sparing Loughner's life in exchange for a guilty plea to 19 counts, including the wounding of then congresswoman Gabby Giffords.
 Loughner is serving life in prison without parole.

 Dzhokhar Tsarnaev

 In 2013, Clarke was appointed to the defense team representing Boston Marathon bombing suspect Dzhokhar Tsarnaev.
 Clarke admitted her client's guilt and told the jury that he was responsible for the "senseless, horrific, misguided acts" referring to Tsarnaev's bombing of the Boston marathon.
 A federal jury convicted Tsarnaev of all 30 charges against him and found him responsible for the deaths of the three people killed in the 2013 attack and the killing of an MIT police officer three days later.
 A federal jury sentenced Tsarnaev to death in 2015.
 On July 31, 2020, the First Circuit overturned the death sentence and ordered a retrial for the penalty phase of Tsarnaev's trial, although that decision was reversed by the U.S. Supreme Court in March 2022 which upheld the death sentence for Tsarnaev.